pauljoohyunkim/defeng/README.md

         -m length       Set minimum number of spaces.
 (Default: 2) -M length       Set minimum number of spaces.
 (Default: 3)
 ```
-Here is an example you could try:
+Here is an example you could try (Note that c.txt and v.txt are provided in the `data` directory):
 ```
 defenc -c data/c.txt -v data/v.txt -m 3 -M 4 -o wordlist.txt
 ```